breenobare/AssighnmentJava/README.md

 ---

 ## Q6.
-EXPLAIN the three types of associations (relationships) between objects in object oriented.
+Explain the three types of associations (relationships) between objects in object oriented.

 ### a.
 Aggregation